Josephaziz786/General_contents/README.md

 ## git reset --soft HEAD~1
 ## git push origin --force

+Now with gut origin --force
+the commit gets deleted from github too.

 due to the soft flag, I still have it in my local showing in green which means it is still in the staging area.